Our aims and work

 The Charity for Civil Servants

-The charity received a £250,000 donation from us in 2017, making CSIS Charity Fund its largest single donor.
+The charity received a £250,000 donation from us in 2018, making CSIS Charity Fund its largest single donor.
 With up to four million serving, former and retired civil servants eligible for the charity's help, individuals can apply for assistance when they are struggling with problems arising from job loss, disabilities, low incomes, caring responsibilities and other factors including stress at work, marital breakup and debt.
 We have a long standing relationship with the charity, sometimes augmenting our regular grant giving with separate funds to help new initiatives and receive regular reports on the impact of our funding.
 More information is available from their web site.

 MOD FAB Activity Holidays for Bereaved Service Families

-Family Activity Breaks (FAB) has been supported by the Charity Fund since 2008 and in 2017 was awarded £30,000 to continue providing bereaved military families with activity-based holidays in an adventurous but caring environment.
+Family Activity Breaks (FAB) has been supported by the Charity Fund since 2008 and in 2018 we awarded the project £30,000 to continue providing bereaved military families with activity-based holidays in an adventurous but caring environment.
 This provides opportunities for families to meet others going through the same experience, share time with them and receive peer support.
 Feedback from the families continues to confirm that the holidays meet a real need and make a huge difference to those involved.